vecin2/ws_playbook/docs/troubleShooting/fixSecondMonitorUsingLenovoDockStation.md

 Conclusion

 By installing the proper drivers and enrolling the MOK key, the external monitor connected via the docking station was successfully detected on Ubuntu.

+### After Upgrading Ubuntu

+After upgrading Ubuntu, the external monitor stopped working.
+To resolve this issue, I had to reinstall the DisplayLink driver by running the following command:

+`sudo apt install --reinstall displaylink-driver`

+That made work the external monitor without even restarting.